Truck Robinson: Biography

-Known throughout the league as "Truck", Leonard Robinson used his rugged body, intelligent playmaking, and sure shot to become one of the game's best forwards in the 1970s and 1980s.
-Fundamentally sound in every area, he had the strength and physical attributes of a power forward along with the mobility of a small forward.
-He delivered a consistent cargo of offensive firepower and uncanny rebounding for 11 years in the NBA.
+Known throughout the league as "Truck", Leonard Robinson used his body, playmaking, and sure shot to become one of the game's forwards in the 1970s and 1980s.
+Fundamentally sound in every area, he had physical attributes of a power forward along with the mobility of a small forward.
+He delivered a consistent cargo of firepower and uncanny rebounding for 11 years in the NBA.
 A two-time All-Star, Robinson had his finest season with the New Orleans Jazz in 1977–78, when he averaged 22.7 points and led the NBA with 15.7 rebounds per game.

 After starring at Tennessee State University, Robinson was taken by the Washington Bullets in the second round of the 1974 NBA draft.
 As a rookie in 1974–75, Robinson had to wait his turn behind Elvin Hayes and Mike Riordan and averaged just 5.8 points in 13.1 minutes per game.
 He made small contributions on a Bullets team that reached the NBA Finals that year, losing to the Golden State Warriors in four games.

 Robinson's playing time doubled in his sophomore season, and his scoring and rebounding numbers improved accordingly.
 But it wasn't until the 1976–77 campaign, when the Bullets sent Robinson to Atlanta for Tom Henderson and a draft choice, that Robinson established himself as a star.
 In split duty between the Bullets and Hawks, Robinson averaged 19.0 points and 10.8 rebounds.